List of Outlaw Star characters: "Twilight" Suzuka

 Much about Suzuka's past is unknown, such as why the Kei pirates would target her family, how she survived, and who trained her.
 Even her age is never really mentioned during the run of the series, though she is estimated to be around Gene's age.
 All that is known is that her pursuit of the Kei Pirates is of personal nature, particularly towards the assassin Hitoriga.
 Near the ending of the series, it is implied that she has feelings for Gene.
 During her fight with Hitoriga, he says, "Well wonders never cease.
 I'm surprised that you would even consider a partner (referring to Gene Starwind).
 So Suzuka, are you in love with him?"
 She responded by telling him that he will hear her answer after she kills him, as a sort of gift in order to see him off to the after life.
 After the fight and Suzuka wins, she never tells Hitoriga her true feelings for Gene so the nature of her feelings for him have been left unresolved.
 It is likely that this was due to her awareness of Gene's feelings for Melfina, who tells him on the crew's way to rescue Melfina (after Gene asks Suzuka why she joined them on this mission) that he needs to come to terms with his own feelings, causing Gene's eyes to widen.
 Despite her distant demeanor she genuinely cares for the crew of the Outlaw Star, Gene in particular.
 This is evident in Episode 21 when she and Gene have a conversation in the ruins of The Way of the Dragon.
 Gene confides in Suzuka, telling her he made a promise to Melfina to find out about her past and who she was, but since that he hadn't found out anything is unsure if he can keep it.
 Suzuka then consoles him, saying that it isn't true and that he came all the way to a place like The Way of the Dragon to investigate it.

 When Gene, Melfina, and Jim venture into space after returning to Sentinel III following the final battle with Hazanko, Suzuka (along with Aisha) unexpectedly rejoins them on the Outlaw Star, having hitched a ride with a repairman who fixes the ship after it breaks down in space.
-Although aware that Gene, Jim, and Melfina are travelling to places that she has been to before, Suzuka explains that she rejoined them because she thought it would be quite interesting to travel with them again.
+Although aware that Gene, Jim, and Melfina are traveling to places that she has been to before, Suzuka explains that she rejoined them because she thought it would be quite interesting to travel with them again.

 Cartoon Network heavily edited references to Suzuka being an assassin on the first episode she appeared in (Episode 6) when this show aired on Toonami, though some references managed to slip by.